 In November 1909, she accosted Winston Churchill with a whip.
 She shouted "take that you brute", however, she later admitted she missed him.
-She was arrested for assault but was found guilty of disturbing the peace.
-Garnett was found guilty and was sentenced to a month's imprisonment in Horfield Prison.
+She was arrested for assault but was found guilty of disturbing the peace and was sentenced to a month's imprisonment in Horfield Prison.
 Her friend, Mary Blathwayt, wrote in her diary on 15th November: "Miss Garnett got one month for whipping Mr. Churchill across the face and not hurting him.
 I bought fruit and sent it to the prisoners before they were taken away."

 The following day, her mother, Emily Blathwayt, wrote: The papers were full of Saint Theresa as we call her."
 Emily went onto say that the movement was "not altogether displeased" that the newspapers had headlines that were not true such as "Winston whipped" and "Churchill flogged".
 Emily added that her husband Colonel Linley Blathwayt had "sent her photo which he had taken by Mary who gave it to her before she went off to prison."

 Theresa Garnett went on hunger-strike while in Horfield Prison.
 This time, instead of being released, she was forcibly fed.
 As a protest against this treatment, she set fire to her cell and was then placed in solitary confinement for 11 of the 15 remaining days of her sentence.
 After being found unconcious, she spent the rest of her sentence in a hospital ward. away."